 If at the very least, you’re armed with these basic facts, you’re well on your way to making your first purchase.

 Initially, Bitcoin was proposed as a simple electronic system that would be based on mathematical proof, rather than being controlled by the fickle regulations of any one bank or institution.
 The thought behind the so-called “cryptocurrency” was that it would allow people to exchange funds for products or services securely and under their own terms.
 Additionally, Bitcoin needed to be a safe, confirmable, and immovable system in order for it to work as planned.

 It’s important to note that the owners of Bitcoin are anonymous.
 This is purely for the sake of their own personal privacy and safety.
-They do not use full names, tax numbers, or social security details.
+They do not use full names, Taxpayer Identification Numbers (TIN), or social security details.
 Instead, buyers and sellers are connected through clever encryption keys.

 You might also be wondering how Bitcoin is issued in the first place.
 As a digital currency, it can’t possibly be issued like conventional currency.
 The fact is, it is not handed out from the top down; as there’s no central organization involved, that wouldn’t really make sense.
 Interestingly enough, Bitcoin is digitally mined by several powerful computers around the globe that are connected to the Internet.

 Who Decides What Bitcoin is Worth?

 Similarly to stocks, Bitcoin’s value is decided by what people are willing to pay for it.
 It’s a simple enough concept based largely on supply and demand.
 When Bitcoin was first established, it was decided that no more than 21 million Bitcoins are allowed to be mined, ever.
 At this stage, around 12 million Bitcoin have been mined.